- Shabbat (n.)

 - shabby (adj.)

 - 1660s, of persons, "poorly dressed," with -y (2) + shab "a low fellow" (1630s), literally "scab" (now only dialectal in the literal sense, in reference to a disease of sheep), from Old English sceabb (the native form of the Scandinavian word that yielded Modern English scab; also see sh-).
-Cf. Middle Dutch schabbich, German schäbig "shabby."
+Similar formation in Middle Dutch schabbich, German schäbig "shabby."

 - shack (n.)